rx-angular/rx-angular/libs/template/README.md

 The package focuses on template rendering and the coordination of `ChangeDetection` cycles.
 Changes get scoped, coalesced and scheduled using the latest browser APIs.
-Rendering behavior is fully customizable by using built in or providing custom [`RenderStrategies`](#RenderStrategies).
+Rendering behavior is fully customizable by using built-in or providing custom [`RenderStrategies`](#RenderStrategies).
 In addition to the use of the scheduling APIs in the browser, local rendering of components is the foundation for future helpers such as viewport prioritization.

-@rx-angular/template is all about performance optimizing your rendering.
+@rx-angular/template is all about performance-optimizing your rendering.
 The default configuration should already improve the rendering performance of your application by a decent amount.
 If you plan to improve your rendering performance to the maximum possible, there are several techniques that need to be known and considered.

-Allthough we give our best to provide the most simple developer experience possible, some things need to known if you want to master the rendering of your angular application.
+Although we give our best to provide the most simple developer experience possible, some things need to know if you want to master the rendering of your angular application.

 Terms that need to be understood:

 - Coalescing
 - Scoped Coalescing
 - Scheduling
-- usage of directives, pipes and operators
+- usage of directives, pipes, and operators
 - the rendering strategies

 ## Install